Medical Terms Glossary

 Amputation Refers to the removal of a limb or part of a limb (like a finger or toe).

 Anaemia A condition where there's a shortage of healthy red blood cells or haemoglobin.
+There are different types of anaemia, the most common being iron deficiency anaemia.

 Angina Angina Pectoris Chest discomfort or pain caused by reduced blood flow to the heart.
-It's usually due to coronary artery disease (CAD).
+It's usually due to Coronary Artery Disease (CAD).

 Appendix It's located in your lower right abdomen and connected to your large intestine.

-Asthma Bronchial asthma Condition in which breathing becomes difficult because of inflammation of the air passages.
+Condition in which breathing becomes difficult because of inflammation of the air passages.
 The breathing difficulties are typically sudden and recurrent 'attacks'.

 Attention Deficit Hyperactivity Disorder ADHD